GHTaarn/History.jl/README.md

 #### Unsupported Julia versions

-Because this package makes use of undocumented features in Julia, compatibility has been restricted to stable Julia releases.
-Use of this package with unstable Julia releases is not recommended and not supported, but is possible if it is installed with `Pkg.add("https://github.com/GHTaarn/History.jl#nocompat")`.
+Because this package makes use of undocumented features in Julia, compatibility has been restricted to stable Julia 1.x releases.
+Use of this package with unstable Julia releases is not recommended and not supported, but is often possible if it is installed with `Pkg.add("https://github.com/GHTaarn/History.jl#nocompat")`.

 ## Known bugs